Transport system accessibility

 This measure will be replaced in the future when available data are improved.
 During the life of the Strategy, this measure will be replaced by ‘Proportion of people with disability who can access public or private transport when needed’.

-These data show the proportion of people with disability (aged 5 and over) who can use all forms of public transport with no difficulty.
-Data from 2012 to 2018 are used.
-In 2018, 66.3% of people with disability could use all forms of public transport with no difficulty, compared with 64.4% in 2012.
+The data in the graph and the table below show the proportion of people with disability (aged 5 and over) who can use all forms of public transport with no difficulty.
+Data from 2012 to 2022 are used.
+In 2022, 63% of people with disability could use all forms of public transport with no difficulty, and 64% in 2012.

 Note: Restricted to people with disability aged 5 and over living in households who leave home.